 Among all the transition metal oxides, iron oxide-based materials are excellent for supercapacitor performance.
-Here, Mn-incorporated α -Fe2O3 (Mn: α -Fe2O3) nanostructured thin films (with 3%, 5%, and 7% Mn) are prepared via spray pyrolysis.
-All the synthesized nanostructured thin films are characterized by x-ray diffraction (XRD), optical study.
-Fourier transform (TEM), and contact angle for the structural, optical, morphological and wettability analysis, respectively.
-The band gap of valance band edge towards the conduction band edge, reducing the band gap.
-The linear band gap decrease of 0.44 eV with 7% Mn: α -Fe2O3 nanostructured electrode exhibits excellent specific capacitance of 688.6 F g-1 at a scan rate of 5 mV s-1 in 1 M Na2SO4 electrolyte, energy density (6 Wh kg-1), and power density (12 kW kg-1) at a current density of 5 mA g-1.
+Here, Mnincorporated α -Fe2O3 (Mn: α -Fe2O3) nanostructured thin films (with 3%, 5%, and 7% Mn) are prepared via spray pyrolysis.
+All the synthesized nanostructured thin films are characterized by x-ray diffraction (XRD), optical study, Fourier transform infrared spectroscopy (FTIR), field emission scanning electron microscopy (FESEM), transmission electron microscopy (TEM), and contact angle for the structural, optical, morphological and wettability analysis, respectively.
+The band gap of Mn: α-Fe2O3 nanostructured thin films is tuned by changing Mn concentration.
+The increasing Mn concentration shifts the valance band edge towards the conduction band edge, reducing the band gap.
+The linear band gap decrease of 0.44 eV with the addition of Mn concentration, along with the band gap reduction, affects supercapacitive performance.
+The prepared 7% Mn: α -Fe2O3 nanostructured electrode exhibits excellent specific capacitance of 688.6 F g-1 at a scan rate of 5 mV s-1 in 1 M Na2SO4 electrolyte, energy density (6 Wh kg-1), and power density (12 kW kg-1) at a current density of 5 mA g-1.

-$\textbf{Keywords} \ \ Spray \ pyrolysis \ technique \cdot Mn: \\ \alpha \cdot Fe_2O_3 \ nanostructure \cdot contact \ angle \cdot electrochemical \ analysis \cdot supercapacitor$
+Keywords Spray pyrolysis technique \cdot Mn: α -Fe2O3 nanostructure \cdot contact angle \cdot electrochemical analysis \cdot supercapacitor

 In recent years, a multiplicity of energy storage devices, viz. capacitors, supercapacitors, and batteries, are accessible in daily life.
-However, the consequences of such energy storage devices primarily depends not only on the effectiveness but also on the stability of the electrode resources.
-In pursuit of more advanced storage devices, highly requested research efforts are being made in modern society for effecting large-scale employability in the area of durable energy storage devices.
-The currently available supercapacitors are the best devices since they act as a bridge between the traditional capacitor and secondary batteries.
-The supercapacitors are characterized by a high energy density, a long life cycle, excellent rate capabilities, a wide operating temperature range, enhanced safety, efficiency, and good endurance. ^{2,3} The charge storage mechanisms in supercapacitors are based on two principles: one is the pseudeocapacitor mechanism which relies on reversible redox reaction.
-The other is the electrostatic adsorption ions at the electrode/electrolyte interface and it possesses low energy density.
-1-4 A supercapacitor stores charge at the electrodes; it can be charged and discharged at a higher rate and can undergo longer cycles than a battery.
-5 Supercapacitors have the potential to be used in portable electronic devices and power hybrid cars.
+However, the consequences of such energy storage devices primarily depends not only on the effectiveness but also on the stability of the electrode resources.1 In pursuit of more advanced storage devices, highly requested research efforts are being made in modern society for effecting largescale employability in the area of durable energy storage devices.
+The currently available supercapacitors are the best